knpuniversity/blog/spanish-translations.md

 # Automatic Spanish Translations

-We're happy to announce that from now on we'll deliver Spanish translations to our tutorials (script and subtitles).
+We're happy to announce that from now on we'll deliver Spanish translations to our new tutorials (script and subtitles).
 How we made this possible?
 You may think that we hired a professional who takes care of translating the content, well, let me proudly say that you're wrong.
 As programmers, we love to automate processes, so, that's